 We were not on the tourist side of town.
 I was probably one of 3 white guys I saw on the island each time I was there.
-My client, Joe Osborne, a black man, invited me to stay at his home during each trip.
-We became friends and I was treated as part of the family.
-The islanders were the nicest I had ever met.
+My client, Joe Osborne, a native of Barbados, invited me to stay at his home there during each trip.
+We became friends and I was welcomed as part of the family.
+The people I met on the island were the nicest I had ever met.
 I never felt uncomfortable being the lone white guy in fact I felt more welcome than I do in LA.
 I made many friends during my visits.
 It was a wonderful experience.

 As far as the wrestling goes, I had a blast.
 I had never really seen [or cared about] this type of wrestling before.
 It was amazing to see a stadium full of people who took it so seriously.
 Fortunately, I met a young bejan (SP?) boy who taught me all the tricks of how to know who was going to do what move when.
 I'm not going to say that it was rigged but...

 I met some of the wrestlers of the Caribbean wrestling circuit such as Carlos Colon, Abdulah the Butcher, Gorgeous George, and a guy named Mill Mascaras, the man of a thousand masks.

 It was a special time in my life, and I am thankful for the new friends I made.

 I feel like I must have felt in that picture, only a few years ago.
 I've got a new toy to play with and I get to share it with everyone: my shiny new weblog.